 There are no safe levels of lead.

 It’s important for the media to convey accurate reporting when it comes to lead poisoning and teen pregnancy.
 The link or association between lead poisoning and teen pregnancy is real but that doesn’t mean that lead poisoning causes pregnancies.
+If you have stopped breastfeeding because you started smoking again, click here to learn how to stop breast milk production.
 It’s the unhealthy effects of lead poisoning on the brain that put children in harm’s way.
 The greatest lesson of Dr. Lane’s article remains that we need to continue to protect our children from being lead poisoned.

 We love to hear from you.
 Please let us know your reaction to this post.